-My research interests can be grouped into three main categories: plant chemical defenses, predation risk, and food rewards.
+My research focuses on how large mammalian herbivores (a) locate, assess, and obtain food resources, (b) evaluate and respond to predation risk, and (c) in turn, how their foraging decisions translate to population- and community-level patterns in space and time.
+My goal is to gain predictive insight into the population responses of large mammalian herbivores that helps inform their management and conservation.
 I use aspects of behavioral ecology, physiology, evolution, and chemical ecology to address ecological questions at the individual, population, and community levels.
 My work is largely field-based, although I conduct a wide range of laboratory analyses.

-African savannas are highly diverse in terms of both flora and fauna.
+Much of my work is based in African savannas, which are highly diverse in terms of both flora and fauna.
 Within savanna systems, the distribution of mammalian herbivores is influenced by food availability (trees and/or grass), food quality, and predation risk (i.e. the risk of being eaten).
 However, the distribution of mammalian predators is not only influenced by food availability, but also by hunting success.
 Ultimately, the combination of food availability/quality (whether it be the distribution of trees/grass or mammal prey species), fear, and hunting success are all influenced by savanna habitat structure, specifically, the mosaic of tree to grass ratio.

 Project TREE (Tri-trophic Relationships in Engineered Environments)